tim-schilling/deps/final/0010-new-governance.rst

 Interaction of the Technical Board and the Django Security Team
 ---------------------------------------------------------------

-The Django Security Team SHALL have the following powers, and in the event of a conflict or contradiction between the exercise of the powers of the Technical Board and the exercise of these powers of the Django Security Team, the Django Security Team's powers SHALL prevail:
+The Django Security Team has the following powers:

 * To request a Merger merge code to fix a security issue being handled under Django's security process.